peterodero561/Login/README.md

 ### b) Code your database

-login to your MySQL session
+i.
+Login to your MySQL session
 ```
 sudo mysql
 ```